frederic-perez/AmE-dictionary/data/dictionary.md

 __pounding__ _v_ _Pounding the Jaguars._
 __pour-over coffee__ _n_
 __pout__ _v_ :nine::m: (pouts, pouting) __1__ To exhibit displeasure or disappointment; sulk. _Pouting session._ __2__ To protrude the lips in an expression of displeasure or sulkiness. __3__ To project or protrude: _The child’s lips pouted._ _You better not cry, you better not pout._
+__pouter__ _n_ Someone with a habitually sullen or gloomy expression. _Syn_ picklepuss, sourpuss _What will it take for you to stop being such a pouter and enjoy yourself?_
 __poutine__ _n_
 __pouty__ _adj_
 __pow-wow__